-To date, we have not generated any product revenue and we have never been profitable.
+To date, we have not generated any revenue and we have never been profitable.
 We have incurred net losses since the commencement of our operations.
-As of June 30, 2023, we had an accumulated deficit of \$305.4 million.
-We incurred a net loss of \$4.9 million and \$17.1 million in the three and six months ended June 30, 2023, respectively.
+As of March 31, 2023, we had an accumulated deficit of \$300.5 million.
+We incurred a net loss of \$12.5 million in the three months ended March 31, 2023.
 We do not expect to generate product revenue unless and until we obtain marketing approval for and commercialize a drug candidate, and we cannot assure you that we will ever generate significant revenue or profits.

 To date, we have financed our operations primarily through the issuance and sale of convertible promissory notes and redeemable convertible preferred stock and common stock.
-From inception through June 30, 2023, we received net proceeds of approximately \$303.8 million from the issuance of redeemable convertible preferred stock, convertible promissory notes and common stock.
+From inception through March 31, 2023, we received net proceeds of approximately \$303.8 million from the issuance of redeemable convertible preferred stock, convertible promissory notes and common stock.

 On December 23, 2021, we entered into an Open Market Sales Agreement, with Jefferies LLC (the "Sales Agreement").
-We did not sell any shares or receive any proceeds during the three and six months ended June 30, 2023.
-During the three and six months ended June 30, 2022, we sold zero and 51,769 shares of common stock, respectively, under the Sales Agreement and received net proceeds of \$0 and \$0.6 million, respectively.
-The registration statement registering the shares subject to the Sales Agreement has expired as of June 1, 2023.
+During the three months ended March 31, 2023 and 2022, we sold zero and 51,769 shares of common stock, respectively, under the Sales Agreement and received net proceeds of \$0 and \$0.6 million, respectively.

-As of June 30, 2023 and December 31, 2022, we had cash, cash equivalents and short-term investments of \$87.6 million and \$90.2 million, respectively.
-The balances exclude long-term investments of \$0 and \$3.6 million as of those same periods.
-Our cash equivalents and short-term investments are held in money market funds, certificate of deposits, repurchase agreements, investments in corporate debt securities, municipal debt obligations and government agency obligations.
+As of March 31, 2023 and December 31, 2022, we had cash, cash equivalents and short-term investments of \$90.2 million and \$90.2 million, respectively.
+The balances exclude long-term investments of \$0.5 million and \$3.6 million as of those same periods.
+Our cash equivalents, short-term and long-term investments are held in money market funds, certificate of deposits, repurchase agreements, investments in corporate debt securities, municipal debt obligations and government agency obligations.

-We believe that our existing cash, cash equivalents and investments will be sufficient to fund our planned operations, which would include anticipated clinical and development activities related to EryDel lead asset through potential NDA submission to the FDA, assuming positive results from the clinical trial, into at least 2026, but does not include any costs or cash expenditures associated with any additional potential asset acquisition.
+We believe that our existing cash, cash equivalents and investments will be sufficient to fund our planned operations into at least 2026, but does not include any costs or cash expenditures associated with our in-licensing activities.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.

 In response to the reprioritization of our pipeline on January 30, 2023, the Board of Directors approved a cost reduction program to align operations with the change in corporate strategy to prioritize capital resources toward the expansion of its development pipeline through opportunistic inlicensing and acquisition of clinical-stage assets targeting debilitating and rare diseases.
 Under the Plan, we reduced headcount by approximately 47% through a reduction in our workforce.
 The reduction in force began in February 2023 was completed in April 2023.
+In connection with the cost reduction program, we estimate that we will incur expenses of approximately \$0.4 million, substantially all of which will be cash expenditures relating to severance through April 2023.
+These estimates are subject to a number of assumptions, and actual results may differ.